Knowledge Built from Failures. Character Built from Adversity.

-Joel Metzger was born in the beautiful city of Flint Michigan, to a single mother whom taught him from an early age that determination and perseverance are qualities which overcome obstacles.
+Joel Metzger was born in the beautiful city of Flint Michigan, to a single mother who taught him from an early age that determination and perseverance are qualities which overcome obstacles.
 Joel’s deep love and respect for his mother has sustained him through whatever life has thrown his way.
-He retains a positive “always looking forward” adventurous attitude.
+Due to his upbringing, Joel retains a positive “always looking forward” adventurous attitude.
 His mother had strong support from her brothers, and in fact, they became role models for Joel during family gatherings and Summer camping trips.

 Joel graduated high school in 2004 with a strong desire to join the Navy, which followed in the footsteps of his uncles and Grandfather.
 But instead, he ultimately chose to follow another pursuit in the culinary arts.
 This focus fueled a new passion for nutrition and health that soon landed him in Tampa, Fl., with his brother.
 Through his focus on health and nutrition and his brother’s restaurant management experience, they become experts within their niche of the food industry.
 However, the opportunity to serve in the United States Navy was never lost on Joel.
 One day, he walked into a Naval recruiting office to be a cook and being the adventurous/extreme type person he is, it didn’t take long for Joel to shift his focus to becoming a Navy Seal.
 He spent a year working with a former Navy SEAL that helped prepare him for BUD’s (the 6-month SEAL training course).
 Joel Dropped on Request (DOR’d) during the BUDs training in Coronado, California; admitting his mental capacity to withstand the pain and rigors of SEAL training had not been sufficiently developed, but still accredits his positive outlook and attitude towards life challenges to the lessons he learned while training in BUDs.